 Nicky Zimmerman Co-founder, Zimmerman

-Award entrants will be invited to attend a free financial workshop held jointly by BT, Bentleys NSW and the Australian Fashion Chamber to provide tips on how to manage and grow your emerging business.
+Award entrants will be invited to attend a free financial workshop held jointly by BT, Bentleys NSW and the Australian Fashion Council to provide tips on how to manage and grow your emerging business.
 This non-technical workshop is an introduction to finance and financial terminology, developed for the new business owner.
 It will help you manage and understand your company finances and enable you to have better conversations with your financial advisers in the future.

 Inspired by the unconscious decisions we make as women, KACEY DEVLIN looks to the duality of the female body as a starting point for each collection.
 Continually exploring the balance between strength and fragility.